ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 ### Generating or Updating Ground Truths (Local Development)

-If you are running a test that takes a screenshot, you must first generate the reference screenshot from `main`.
+If you are running a test that takes a screenshot, you must first generate the reference screenshot from your reference branch.
 This is known as generating a "ground truth screenshot".
 All other screenshots will be compared to this ground truth.
-Alternatively, if `main` has changed since the last time you generated ground truths you may need to update your local ground truths.
+Alternatively, if the reference branch has changed since the last time you generated ground truths you may need to update your local ground truths.

+For most types of work the reference branch is typically `main`.
+Features are merged into a different branch, so developers should use that as the reference branch.
+For example, if branch `foo` will be merged into `bar`, then the reference branch is `bar`.

 The examples provided in the [Running Tests](#running-tests) section also apply here, allowing you to update screenshots for a specific test file.

-Note that since you are generating the `main` ground truth screenshots, you must be on the `main` branch locally.
-Don't forget to pull the latest `main` changes and then re-build using `npm run build`.
+Note that since you are generating the reference branch ground truth screenshots, you must be on the reference branch locally.
+Don't forget to pull the latest reference branch changes and then re-build using `npm run build`.

 ```shell
 npm run test.e2e -- --update-snapshots